UH-CI/agave_workshop_20180419/index.md

 ## Takeaways:

-### By the end of this workshop students will be able to:
+### By the end of this workshop attendees will be able to:
 * Have a basic understanding of Cyverse resources.
 * Have a basic understanding of Docker and containers in relation to science.
 * Launch Docker containers on their laptops.